 Rates are indicative and subject to change.
 Your actual rate depends on credit profile, loan amount, and term.
 Always verify directly with lenders.
 Last reviewed April 2026.

-Marina and storage costs vary dramatically across Florida.
+Marina and storage costs vary across Florida.
 Here's what to expect in each region.

 The yachting capital of the US.
 Highest marina costs in the state.
 Deep-sea fishing, Keys cruising, Bahamas runs.
 Major boat shows in Miami and Fort Lauderdale.